badasswp/sculpt/README.md

 Once you're done providing those values, your new custom post type would be implemented automatically and wired up correctly to the appropriate WP hooks, ready for use!

+#### Behind the Scenes

+Sculpt will attempt to create a custom post type **concrete** class for you based on the values you have provided as well as the following classes:

+- Post Abstraction
+- Post Service

+The Post abstraction would take care of most of the heavy lifting for your custom post type such as post type registration and its unique characteristics.

+The Post service would take of binding the custom post type's logic to the necessary WP hooks at run time.

 ## Design Methodology

 Sculpt uses a design pattern we call **FASI (Factory-Singleton)**.
 This design pattern is made up of two parts: The **factory** which holds the services to be instantiated, and the **singletons** which are the services themselves.